FOR EVERYONE

 Since 2018, PatientProtection.Healthcare and the ZeroNow Campaign have called for federal action to address gender-based gaps in healthcare and in the well-being of victims of sexual violence.
 In Prime Minister Trudeau’s mandate letter of December 2019 to the Minister of Health, the federal government committed to developing an action plan to reduce gender-related health gaps.
 Kathleen Finlay’s Hill Times op-ed is part of a series of articles and commentaries that provide insight into a way forward that can produce genuine game-changing outcomes.

 Suicide is becoming an epidemic among certain population groups in Canada.
-Every year, at least 100,000 attempt to end their lives.
-Among Canadian youth, suicide is the second leading cause of death.
-Victims of gender-based violence and bullying are especially at risk, as are members of our indigenous communities.
-We call for a new approach and fresh thinking to address this public health crisis, including the creation of a national three-digit 988 suicide prevention hotline network.
+Every year, at least 100,000 Canadians attempt to end their lives.
+Among youth, suicide is the second leading cause of death.
+Victims of gender-based violence and bullying are especially at risk, as are members of our Indigenous communities.
+We call for a new approach and fresh thinking to address this public health crisis.
+Our proposal for the creation of a national three-digit 988 suicide prevention hotline network has been adopted by the House of Commons and is being implemented by the CRTC.
+This is a major accomplishment of which The Centre for Patient Protection is enormously proud.
+Read more about our campaign to bring 988 to Canada.